Naming the Rec – What’s In A Name? Your Vote – You Decide

 Posted by Tim Prater in News

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 28th July at 7pm or at the fall of Full Council, whichever is later, at Sandgate Library.
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 15th September at 6.30pm at Sandgate Library.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgate-pc.gov.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.